 - held a whole school Maths Week;

-- achieved the Gold Sports Mark, two years in a row;
+- achieved the Gold Sports Mark,five years in a row;

 - hosted afternoon teas for elderly residents in the village and to raise money for our partner village in Tanzania;